Junior ISAs and Tax Exempt Savings Plans for children: how do they compare?

 What is a junior ISA?

-Junior ISAs are tax-free savings or investment accounts for children, where the money is locked-in for the child until they turn 18.
+Junior ISAs are investment accounts for children, where the money is locked-in for the child until they turn 18 and there is no tax to pay on the money they take out.
 They have to be opened by the parent or legal guardian of the child but anyone can pay in.

 Your child can have a cash junior ISA, a stocks and shares junior ISA, or both.
 You can put up to £9,000 each tax year into junior ISAs in a child’s name.